intellij-rust/intellij-rust/CONTRIBUTING.md

 ## Building

 To build the plugin just navigate to the directory you've previously checked it out and type `./gradlew build`.
-That's it.
+This creates a zip archive in `build/distributions` which you can install with `install plugin from disk` action.
+If you get `invalid source release: 1.8.` then gradle uses an old Java version.
+To verify that gradle uses Java 8, run `./gradlew --version`.

 ## Running